FIWARE/tutorials.IoT-over-IOTA/README.md

 #### Device Monitor

-The device monitor can be found at: `http://localhost:3000/device/monitor` - open the webpage to view the state of the devices and view the persisted IOTA Tangle traffic.
+The device monitor can be found at: `http://localhost:3000/device/monitor` - open the web page to view the state of the devices and view the persisted IOTA Tangle traffic.

 ### Display the IOTA-Gateway logs (:one:st Terminal)